datacentricdesign/wheelchair-design-platform/Sensors and Actuators/TFT LCD Displays/TFT LCD Displays.md

 ### Display Images on the TFT Screen by using SD card

 In this program, we'll be displaying images in the screen (in bitmap image format)!
+We will use the previous libraries, and Arduino's SD library!

+Start by converting some images to 160x128 24bit color bitmap format, and placing them in a FAT16/32 formatted microSD card, and placing that in the SD card holder.